rgrashel/stripes-rest/README.md

 ## HTTP Verb Calls Made To REST Action Beans Which Are Not Implemented

-If a caller tries to access a REST action bean that does not implement the HTTP verb/method, then an ErrorResolution will be returned back to the caller with a "Method Not Allowed" HTTP error code (405).
+If a caller tries to access a REST action bean that does not implement the HTTP verb/method asked for, then an ErrorResolution will be returned back to the caller with a "Method Not Allowed" HTTP error code (405).

 ## License